 Barry Minaker, Community Representative, Comox Valley

 Barry Minaker is the owner of Barry Minaker Construction.
 He has previously been a Director with the Comox/Strathcona Regional District and the owner/operator of Pacific Installations.
-Mr. Minaker has been actively involved in his community as a Director on the boards of the Courtenay youth Music Center, Comox Valley Arts Council and an executive member with the Carpenters Union in Courtenay.
+Mr. Minaker has been actively involved in his community as a Director on the boards of the Comox Valley Youth Music Centre, Comox Valley Arts Council and an executive member with the carpenters union in Courtenay.
 He holds a Bachelor of Arts from the University of British Columbia.
 Mr. Minaker is a journeyman carpenter and a member of the International Union of Carpenters and Joiners of America.

 Eric Mosley is a retired lawyer who practised primarily in the areas of commercial law, wills and estates, real estate and creditor remedies.
 Active in his community, Eric has volunteered with organizations in Port Alberni such as the Salmon Festival Society, the Chamber of Commerce, the Junior Chamber of Commerce, the Rotary Club, and the Coast Guard Auxiliary.
 He has also been a guest lecturer in the Professional Legal Training Course.
 Eric graduated from the Osgoode Law School at York University.